VPNL/Eyetracking/README.md

 	+ Screen Distance (milimeters) - 540

 - Scanner Bore Monitor: This is the television screen behind the scanner.
 It is used in most experiments in the lab.
-	+ Experiment Screenshot - A screenshot of a retinotopy experiment with a checkered bar can be found in this repo under Eyetracking/PlottingEyeMovements/ExperimentScreenShots/RetFixationAndBar.png
+	+ Experiment Screenshot - A screenshot of a retinotopy experiment with a checkered bar can be found in this repo under Eyetracking/PlottingEyeMovements/ExperimentScreenShots/RetFixationAndBar.png.
+A screenshot from our kidLoc localizer experiment with an image showing a pseudoword can be found in this repo under Eyetracking/PlottingEyeMovements/ExperimentScreenShots/kidLocWord.png.
+A screenshot from our kidLoc localizer experiment of the fixation point with no image can be found in this repo under Eyetracking/PlottingEyeMovements/ExperimentScreenShots/kidLocFixation.png.
 	+ Pixel Screen Dimensions (Retinotopy) - [1920 1080]
 	+ Milimeter Screen Dimensions (Retinotopy) - [1040 585]
 	+ Screen Distance (milimeters) - 2620
-	+ Length (miliseconds) - 180000 (because it's not clear when the recording started and stopped in relation to the experiment, we crop more timepoints than needed).
+	+ Length (miliseconds, just for the retinotopy experiment) - 180000 (because it's not clear when the recording started and stopped in relation to the retinotopy experiment, we crop more timepoints than needed).
+You do not need this argument to analyze eyetracking data from the kidLoc experiment.

 - Projector Screen: This is the screen that is attached to the back of the 16 channel coil for experiments such as toonotopy
 	+ Experiment Screenshot - A screenshot from the toonotopy experiment is in this repo under Eyetracking/PlottingEyeMovements/ExperimentScreenShots/ToonFixationAndBar.png